shadow0x59/cream/README.md

 # Usage

 > Note: These examples use TypeScript, in order to follow them please setup a TS project.
+> Also you need to have experimental decorators on in your tsconfig.

 To create your own API with Cream it is easy!
 You just need to setup a few things then you can play with it with ease.